 Wallpaper

 Sura Al Saaffat, Chapter 37, ayats 139-148 briefly describe the biography of the Prophet Yunus (as).
-Yusuf’s land of origin is pinpointed in aya 146 which states: “We caused a gourd tree (shajarata min yaqtin) to grow over him.”
+Yunus’ land of origin is pinpointed in aya 146 which states: “We caused a gourd tree (shajarata min yaqtin) to grow over him.”
 Gourds do not grow on trees.
 However, trees are used to support gourd plants as the bottle gourd (Lagenaria siceraria).
 In the case of aya 146, the Quran makes it very clear that the particular tree under which Yunus was thrown was a gourd producing tree.
 According to Wikipedia, there is only one tree on planet Earth which produces gourds and that tree is Dendrosicyos socotranus, the cucumber tree.
 The species is endemic to the island of Socotra in Yemen, and is the only species in the Cucurbitaceae to grow in a tree form.
 So, Yunus is from Yemen and he was sent to his own people, but, for reasons unknown, attempted to escape his prophetic mission by boarding a ship laden with merchandise.
-There are a few words in this story that allow two interpretations of this tale which describes Yunus being swallowed by a whale.

-In either case, being pulled from the sea by Egyptian fishermen or being swept into the mouth of a whale, if Yunus was a Yemeni merchant trading with Egypt and using an Egyptian name to facilitate trade, this would explain his journey by ship in the Arabian Sea, the habitat of the Arabian humpback whale.
+The case seems to be that Yunus was a Yemeni merchant trading with neighboring kingdoms which would explain his journey by ship in the Arabian Sea, the habitat of the Arabian humpback whale.
 It would also explain why he ended up in Yemen to preach to more than 100 thousand.
 According to Wikipedia: “With its long sea border between eastern and western civilizations, Yemen has long existed at a crossroads of cultures with a strategic location in terms of trade on the west of the Arabian Peninsula.
 Large settlements for their era existed in the mountains of northern Yemen as early as 5000 BCE.”
-Both versions of the Yunus story explain why Yunus landed on Socotra underneath Dendrosicyos socotranus, the cucumber tree.
+The Yunus story explain why Yunus landed on Socotra underneath Dendrosicyos socotranus, the cucumber tree.

 Comments are closed.